Safety made simple

 Pre-validated and vetted alerts

-The basic QuikHelp 911-sharing service is available to police/fire/911 agencies free of cost when the QuikHelp system is purchased by local business organizations.
-Once the purchase is made, it's up to the customer to grant agencies access.
+The basic QuikHelp 911 service can be made available to police/fire/911 agencies free of cost when the QuikHelp system is purchased by local business organizations.
+Once the purchase is made, system access is typically granted by these business organizations to police/fire/911 agencies as a no-cost courtesy.

 Alerts delivered quickly to multiple recipients